Knowledge Base / Legal & NFA

 - Blocked by multiple federal court injunctions throughout 2023 and 2024

-- Vacated entirely by federal courts in April 2026 — the rule is no longer in effect
+- Vacated by a federal court in June 2024, government dropped appeal in 2025, the rule is no longer in effect

 - Braced pistols have returned to pre-2023 federal legal status: they are pistols, not SBRs